 Costa Rica has hotels to suit every budget and travel style.
-In addition to the Four Seasons, Andaz Papagayo, and JW Marriott, a host of luxury boutique hotels around the country will satisfy the high-end traveler.
+In addition to the Four Seasons, Andaz Papagayo, JW Marriott, and Cayuga Collection properties, a host of luxury boutique hotels around the country will satisfy the high-end traveler.

 Still, the country’s strong suit is its moderately priced hotels.
 In the $100-to-$200 price range, you’ll find comfortable and sometimes outstanding accommodations almost anywhere in the country.
 However, room size and quality vary quite a bit within this price range, so don’t expect the kind of uniformity that you may find at home.